akechi1980/ATunnel/README.md

          | CN  | PackageSize | NY  | ChkStr1 | ChkStr2 | ChkStr3 | RealData |
          |2byte|    4byte    |2byte|  8byte  |  8byte  |  8byte  |     XX   |
          +-----+-------------+-----+---------+---------+---------+----------+
-	 the contents of PackageDataChkHeadFormat and RealData will be encoded by PackageDataEncode.

-	 You can not only chanage the string or size or crypt method, but also can easyly define your own package format by just alter the SettingConfig.
+	 The contents of PackageDataChkHeadFormat and RealData will be crypt by the method and password your define in SettingConfig 's PackageDataEncode.
+You can not only chanage the string ,frameset size or crypt method, but also can easyly define your own package format by just alter the SettingConfig.

          +-------------+--------+---------+
          | PackageSize |ChkStr1 |RealData |